Gr8Sushant/Chatbot-projects/README.md

 ### Python Chatbot with nltk

-> Currently no AI integrations
+> Currently no ML integrations.
+>
+> Such a dumb app innit?